tactilenews/100eyes/README.md

 * nginx or another reverse proxy

 ## Funding
-The [Medieninnovationszentrum Babelsberg](http://miz-babelsberg.de) supports the development of additional modules.
+The [Medieninnovationszentrum Babelsberg](http://miz-babelsberg.de) supportet the development of additional modules ('Crowdlupe').

 ## License
 `100eyes` is developed by [tactile.news](https://tactile.news) and is licensed under the [MIT license](https://github.com/tactilenews/100eyes/blob/master/LICENSE).